 Employees and students who are unable to wear a face covering for health or other reasons should explore their options via the reasonable accommodation request processes available through Human Resources or the Student Access Center, respectively.
-(See Section II.E for more information).

-2. HAND HYGIENE: Employees and students will be expected to wash their hands (at least 20 seconds of washing with soap and water) on a regular basis throughout the day, particularly when arriving and leaving campus, after touching their face, touching communal surfaces, coughing or sneezing, or using bathroom facilities.
-Hand sanitizer stations will also be available at multiple locations across the campuses.
+2. HAND HYGIENE: Employees and students are expected to wash their hands (at least 20 seconds of washing with soap and water) on a regular basis throughout the day, particularly when arriving and leaving campus, after touching their face, touching communal surfaces, coughing or sneezing, or using bathroom facilities.
+Hand sanitizer stations are also available at multiple locations across the campuses.

-- 3. COUGH ETIQUETTE: Employees and students will be encouraged to cough or sneeze into their elbow or use a tissue, covering both their mouth and nose, and then immediately wash their hands as described above. - 4.
-TRAFFIC FLOW: To the extent possible, designation of certain doorways as points of entry and others as points of exit will be followed.
-Right-lane traffic patterns (similar to vehicular traffic) will be encouraged throughout all buildings. - 5.
-PLEXIGLASS SHIELDING: An inventory of high traffic transaction areas is being conducted to assess where shielding will be useful, such as the Library Circulation Desk, Dining Services check-in station, and Solutions Desk at the Commons. - Security vehicles and shuttle buses will be outfitted with shielding between the driver and passenger seats to afford a greater level of protection when transporting individuals. - 6.
-SPECIALIZED PROTECTIVE (N95) MASKS: Any employee or student required to wear an N95 mask (also known as an N95 respirator) will be required to successfully undergo a health screening and will be fit tested by the professional staff in UNE's Department of Environmental Health prior to being authorized to use the mask. - 7.
+- 3. COUGH ETIQUETTE: Employees and students are encouraged to cough or sneeze into their elbow or use a tissue, covering both their mouth and nose, and then immediately wash their hands as described above. - 4.
+TRAFFIC FLOW: To the extent possible, designation of certain doorways as points of entry and others as points of exit are to be followed.
+Right-lane traffic patterns (similar to vehicular traffic) are encouraged throughout all buildings - 5.
+PLEXIGLASS SHIELDING: An inventory of high traffic transaction areas has been conducted to assess where shielding is useful, such as the Library Circulation Desk, Dining Services check-in station, and Solutions Desk at the Commons. - Security vehicles and shuttle buses have been outfitted with shielding between the driver and passenger seats to afford a greater level of protection when transporting individuals. - 6.
+SPECIALIZED PROTECTIVE (N95) MASKS: Any employee or student required to wear an N95 mask (also known as an N95 respirator) is required to successfully undergo a health screening and must be fit tested by the professional staff in UNE's Department of Environmental Health prior to being authorized to use the mask. - 7.
 PROTECTIVE MEASURES IN THE STUDENT HEALTH CENTER, CLINICAL SKILLS LABORATORIES, AND CLINICS: Social distancing is not feasible in the Student Health Center and certain clinical skills instructional laboratories, including the Oral Health Center and the Dental Hygiene Clinic, that require students to practice on patients, their peers, standardized patients (actors), and in the simulation environment, all with close faculty supervision.
-For non-aerosol-producing clinical care and skills training (taking blood pressure, listening to heart/lung sounds, etc.), all participants (health care providers, student examiners, student examinees, and faculty) will wear surgical masks supplemented with a cloth mask, gloves, re-usable cloth gowns, white coats, or other appropriate overlay apparel.
-For aerosol-producing clinical care and skills training, particularly in dental medicine and dental hygiene, students and faculty will wear N95-type masks and face shields, disposable gowns or overlay apparel, and gloves.
+For non-aerosol-producing clinical care and skills training (taking blood pressure, listening to heart/lung sounds, etc.), all participants (health care providers, student examiners, student examinees, and faculty) musti wear surgical masks supplemented with a cloth mask, gloves, re-usable cloth gowns, white coats, or other appropriate overlay apparel.
+For aerosol-producing clinical care and skills training, particularly in dental medicine and dental hygiene, students and faculty must wear N95-type masks and face shields, disposable gowns or overlay apparel, and gloves.
 Masks, gowns, and gloves will be discarded after each aerosol-generating procedure.
 Face shields can be cleaned and reused, in accordance with established protocols.